Posted on November 10, 2021 by Stuart Simington and Katie Mortimer

 For the three EECs on the development site, and by reference to their relevant Final Determinations, Preston CJ held that the impacts on them were serious and irreversible on the basis of the criteria in cl6.7(2)(a) and (b): see .

-Importantly, the Court’s satisfaction of criteria (a) or (b) appears to have been definitional of the existence of the requisite likely significant contribution to the risk of extinction.
+Importantly, and at least in circumstances where there was no avoidance or minimisation of the impact upon them, the Court’s satisfaction of criteria (a) or (b) appears to have been definitional of the existence of the requisite likely significant contribution to the risk of extinction.

 Preston CJ did not make any express independent finding of the significance of the development’s incremental contribution to the risk of extinction but rather merely applied the content of the respective Final Determinations to criteria (a) and (b):